aiminhTech/pkm/pages/Angular.md

 		- How to pass dynamic values to a route using placeholders and input binding
 	- ### Dynamic Routes
 		- `app.routes.ts`
+			- ```ts
-			- //app.routes.ts
+			  //app.routes.ts

 			  export const routes: Routes = [
 			    {
 			      path: 'details/:id'
 			        component: DetailsComponent
 			    }
 			  ]

-				- It sets up a route that matches the URL path `details/:id`, where `:id` is a route parameter.
-When this path is matched, the `DetailsComponent` will be displayed.
+			  //It sets up a route that matches the URL path `details/:id`, where`:id` is a route parameter.
+			  //When this path is matched, the`DetailsComponent` will be displayed.
+			  ```
 		- `app.config.ts`
 		  collapsed:: true
 			- ```ts